The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

-In \cite{Laf} L.~Lafforgue proved the Langlands reciprocity conjecture for $\GL_r$ over function fields.
-As a consequence, he obtained (i), (ii), (iii) and (iv'), when $X_0$ is a smooth curve.
-Chin then showed that in arbitrary dimension, if (ii) and (iv') are true for every finite étale cover of $X_0$, then (iv) is also true \cite{Chin1}.
-As a consequence, one gets part (iv) of the conjecture when $X_0$ is a curve.

-The lack of a Langlands correspondence for higher dimensional varieties (even at the level of the formulation) forced one to generalize Deligne's conjectures, reducing geometrically to the case of curves.
+L.~Lafforgue in 2002 proved the Langlands reciprocity conjecture for $\GL_r$ over function fields of positive characteristic, \cite{Laf}.
+This result gives a correspondence between irreducible lisse $\Qlbar$-sheaves over a smooth connected curve over a finite field and cuspidal automorphic representations.
+The theorem has a $p$-adic counterpart recently proved by Abe in \cite{Abe}.
+In Abe's work lisse sheaves are replaced by \textit{overconvergent $F$-isocrystals}, previously introduced by Berthelot.
+The two results prove Deligne's conjecture \cite[Conjecture 1.2.10]{Weil2} for curves.
+The lack of a Langlands correspondence for higher dimensional varieties (even at the level of the formulation) forced one to generalize Deligne's conjecture reducing geometrically to the case of curves.
 One of the difficulties is that one cannot rely on a Lefschetz theorem for the étale fundamental group in positive characteristic (see for example \cite[Lemma 5.4]{Esn}).
-This means that one cannot, in general, find a curve $C_0$ in $X_0$ such that for every irreducible lisse $\Qlbar$-sheaf $\calV_0$ of $X_0$, the inverse image of $\calV_0$ on $C_0$ remains irreducible.

-Luckily, one can replace the Lefschetz theorem with a weaker result.
-Rather than considering all the lisse sheaves at the same time, one can fix the lisse sheaf and find a suitable curve where the lisse sheaf remains irreducible (Theorem~\ref{dom-curve-theorem}).
-In this way one can prove (i) and (iii) for arbitrary varieties, using Lafforgue's result.
-Parts (ii) and (iv') require some more effort.
-The former was obtained by Deligne in \cite{DelFin}, the latter by Drinfeld for smooth varieties in \cite{Dri} and it is still open in general.
-Following the ideas of Wiesend in \cite{Wie} Drinfeld used a gluing theorem for lisse sheaves [Drinfeld, \textit{op. cit.}, Theorem~2.5].

-Passing to (v), Crew conjectured in \cite[Conjecture 4.13]{CrewMon} that the correct $p$-adic analogue of lisse sheaves might be \textit{overconvergent $F$-isocrystals}, introduced by Berthelot \cite{Ber}.
-To endorse his conjecture, he proved the \textit{global monodromy theorem} for these isocrystals, over a smooth curve [Crew, \textit{op. cit.}, Theorem 4.9].
-Many people have then worked in the direction suggested by Crew (see for example \cite{KedLoc} and \cite{KedWeil2} for references).

-Finally, Abe proves the Langlands reciprocity conjecture for overconvergent $F$-isocrystals, over a smooth curve \cite{Abe}.
-In his work he used the theory of \textit{arithmetic $\mathscr{D}$-modules} introduced by Berthelot in \cite{BerDM} and mainly developed by Abe, Berthelot, Caro, and Tsuzuki.
-Abe's result, combined with Lafforgue's theorem, shows that on smooth curves there is a correspondence between (certain) lisse sheaves and (certain) overconvergent $F$-isocrystals.
-Abe--Esnault, and later Kedlaya, generalized one direction of the correspondence by constructing on smooth varieties of arbitrary dimension, lisse sheaves that are compatible with overconvergent $F$-isocrystals (see \cite{AE} and \cite{Ked}).
-Even in this case, they construct lisse sheaves via a reduction to the case of curves.
-They both prove and use some Lefschetz type theorem, in combination with Drinfeld's gluing theorem for lisse sheaves.
+This means that in general, given a smooth variety $X_0$ over a finite field $\Fq$, it does not exist a smooth curve $C_0\subseteq X_0$ over $\Fq$ with the property that every irreducible lisse sheaf over $X_0$ remains irreducible when restricted to $C_0$.
+On the other hand, for a given lisse sheaf one can find a suitable smooth curve where the lisse sheaf remains irreducible, \cite{Katz}.
+The same property holds for overconvergent $F$-isocrystals, \cite{AE}.